dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 \end{equation}

 ### Estimation of the covariance matrix
-An unbiased estimate of the covariance \@ref(eq:DefinitionSigma) follows from:
+An unbiased estimate of the covariance matrix Eqn. \@ref(eq:DefinitionSigma) follows from:

 \begin{equation}
 \Sigma_{ii'}=\frac{1}{C-1}\sum_{c=1}^{C} \left ( \theta_{i\{c\}} - \theta_{i\{\bullet\}} \right) \left ( \theta_{i'\{c\}} - \theta_{i'\{\bullet\}} \right)
 (\#eq:EstimateSigmaPopulation)
 \end{equation}

-Sampling different case-sets, as required \@ref(eq:EstimateSigmaPopulation), is unrealistic and in reality one is stuck with $C$ = 1, i.e., a single dataset.
+Sampling different case-sets, as required Eqn. \@ref(eq:EstimateSigmaPopulation), is unrealistic.
+In reality one is stuck with $C$ = 1, i.e., a single dataset.
 Therefore, direct application of this formula is impossible.
 However, as seen when this situation was encountered before in (book) Chapter 07, one can use resampling methods to realize, for example, different bootstrap samples, which are resampling-based “stand-ins” for actual case-sets.
 If $B$ is the total number of bootstraps, then the estimation formula is:

 \begin{equation}
 \Sigma_{ii'}\mid_{bs} =\frac{1}{B-1}\sum_{b=1}^{B} \left ( \theta_{i\{b\}} - \theta_{i\{\bullet\}} \right) \left ( \theta_{i'\{b\}} - \theta_{i'\{\bullet\}} \right)
 (\#eq:EstimateSigmaBootstrap)
 \end{equation}

-\@ref(eq:EstimateSigmaBootstrap), the bootstrap method of estimating the covariance matrix, is a direct translation of \@ref(eq:EstimateSigmaPopulation).
-Alternatively, one could have used the jackknife FOM values $\theta_{i(k)}$, i.e., the figure of merit with a particular case removed, for all cases, to estimate the covariance matrix:
+Eqn. \@ref(eq:EstimateSigmaBootstrap), the bootstrap method of estimating the covariance matrix, is a direct translation of Eqn. \@ref(eq:EstimateSigmaPopulation).
+Alternatively, one could have used the jackknife FOM values $\theta_{i(k)}$, i.e., the figure of merit with a case $k$ removed, repeated for all $k$, to estimate the covariance matrix:

 \begin{equation}
 \Sigma_{ii'}\mid_{jk} =\frac{(K-1)^2}{K} \left [ \frac{1}{K-1}\sum_{k=1}^{K} \left ( \theta_{i(k)} - \theta_{i(\bullet)} \right) \left ( \theta_{i'(k)} - \theta_{i'(\bullet)} \right) \right ]
 (\#eq:EstimateSigmaJackknife)
 \end{equation}

-Note the subtle difference in notation between  \@ref(eq:EstimateSigmaPopulation) and EstimateSigmaJackknife and.
+Note the subtle difference in parentheses between Eqn. \@ref(eq:EstimateSigmaPopulation) and  Eqn. \@ref(eq:EstimateSigmaJackknife).
 In the former, the subscript $\{c\}$ denotes a set of $K$ cases while in the latter, $(k)$ denotes the original case set with a particular case $k$ removed, leaving $K-1$ cases.

-For simplicity, in this section we depart from the usual two-subscript convention to index each case.
-So $k$ ranges from 1 to $K$, where the first $K_1$ values represent non-diseased and the following $K_2$  values represent diseased cases.
-Jackknife figure of merit values are not to be confused with jackknife pseudovalues.
+The index $k$ ranges from 1 to $K$, where the first $K_1$ values represent non-diseased cases and the following $K_2$ values represent diseased cases.
+Jackknife figure of merit values, such as $\theta_{i(k)}$, are not to be confused with jackknife pseudovalues, used in the DBM chapters.
 The jackknife FOM value corresponding to a particular case is the FOM with the particular case removed.
-Unlike pseudovalues, jackknife FOM values cannot be regarded as independent and identically distributed.
+Unlike pseudovalues, jackknife FOM values cannot be regarded as independent and identically distributed, even for empirical AUC.
 Notice the use of the subscript enclosed in parenthesis $(k)$ to denote the FOM with case $k$ removed, i.e., a single case, while in the bootstrap equation one uses the curly brackets  $\{b\}$ to denote the bth bootstrap *case-set*, i.e., a whole set of $K_1$ non-diseased and $K_2$ diseased cases, sampled with replacement from the original dataset.
-Furthermore, the expression for the jackknife covariance contains a *variance inflation factor*:
+Furthermore, in Eqn. \@ref(eq:EstimateSigmaJackknife), the expression for the jackknife covariance estimate contains a *variance inflation factor*:

 \begin{equation}
 \frac{(K-1)^2}{K}
 (\#eq:JKVarianceInflationFactor)
 \end{equation}

-This factor multiplies the traditional expression for the covariance, shown in square brackets in \@ref(eq:EstimateSigmaJackknife).
+This factor multiplies the traditional expression for the covariance, shown in square brackets in Eqn. \@ref(eq:EstimateSigmaJackknife).
+It is only needed for the jackknife estimate.
+The bootstrap and the DeLong estimate, see next, do not require this factor.

 A third method of estimating the covariance, namely the DeLong et al. method [@RN112], applicable only to the empirical AUC, is described later.

-### Meaning of the covariance matrix in \@ref(eq:ExampleSigma)
+### Meaning of the covariance matrix in Eqn. \@ref(eq:ExampleSigma)
 Suppose one has the luxury of repeatedly sampling case-sets, each consisting of $K$ cases from the population.
 A single radiologist interprets these cases in $I$ treatments.
 Therefore, each case-set $\{c\}$ yields $I$ figures of merit.
 The final numbers at ones disposal are $\theta_{i\{c\}}$, where $i$ = 1,2,...,$I$ and $c$ = 1,2,...,$C$.
 Considering treatment $i$, the variance of the FOM-values for the different case-sets $c$ = 1,2,...,$C$, is an estimate of $Var_i$ for this treatment:

 \begin{equation}